Lurcher: History

-In the nineteenth century, the word was used to describe some rough-haired regional Greyhounds, which were banned from competition by Coursing Clubs such as Swaffham and Newmarket, due to the perception that they cut "turns" to kill instead of working the hare to gain points.
+In the nineteenth century, the word was used to describe some rough-haired regional greyhounds, which were banned from competition by coursing clubs such as Swaffham and Newmarket, due to the perception that they cut "turns" to kill instead of working the hare to gain points.

 Description

 A lurcher is a cross, generally between a sighthound and a working dog breed.
-Generally, the aim of the cross is to produce a sighthound with more intelligence, a canny animal suitable for poaching rabbits, hares and game birds.
+Generally, the aim of the cross is to produce a sighthound with more intelligence, a canny animal suitable for poaching rabbits, hares, and game birds.
 Over time, poachers and hunters discovered that the crossing of certain breeds with sighthounds produced a dog better suited to this purpose, given the lurcher's combination of speed and intelligence.
+In more recent times, the crossing of different sighthound breeds with each other (e.g. A greyhound with a saluki) has become more common.
+These dogs were traditionally called longdogs but these days "lurcher" is applied to them as well.

 Use

 Lurchers were traditionally bred in England to assist poachers in hunting rabbits and hares.
 Around the world they are kept as sporting dogs and family pets, or to compete in sports such as lure coursing and dog racing.
-In the USA they may compete in lure coursing events through the AKC and the UKC.
-Cross-breeds are not recognized by any major kennel club.
-In Canada, where the Canadian Kennel Club prohibits crossbreeding, and in the USA they can be registered with the North American Lurcher and Longdog Association.
+In the United States they may compete in lure coursing events through the AKC and the UKC.
+Cross-breeds are not registered and formally recognized by any major kennel club.
+In North America, the Canadian Kennel Club can deprive individual members of their club rights if they have been proven of crossbreeding any breed as in creating lurchers; in the US, lurchers can be registered with the North American Lurcher and Longdog Association.